ember-learn/guides-source/guides/release/services/index.md

 }
 ```

-In this situation, when the component's `@foo` argument changes (accessed in js via `this.args.foo`), a new `VanillaClass` will be instiantiated and wired up if it was accessed.
+In this situation, when the component's `@foo` argument changes (accessed in JavaScript via `this.args.foo`), a new `VanillaClass` will be instantiated and wired up if it was accessed.

 #### Reactive arguments